BuildAndDestroy/container_toolkit/README.md

 [*] --helm       Apply this option to install helm.
                  ./container_toolkit.sh --helm

-[*] --PSO-init   After Kubernetes is up, run this first to install Pure Storage PSO.
-                 ./container_toolkit.sh --PSO-init

-    >>> --PSO-kube OR --PSO-helm, not both.

-[*] --PSO-kube   After PSO-init ws ran, run this to install PSO into kubectl.
-                 ./container_toolkit.sh --PSO-kube

-[*] --PSO-helm   After PSO-init ws ran run this to install PSO into helm.
-                 ./container_toolkit.sh --PSO-helm

 [*] --clean      Clean up Kubernetes WORKER NODES.
 Typically we should not need this.
                  ./container_toolkit.sh --clean
 ```